-It is well known that spending time in the outdoors is good for our physical, emotional, and social health.
-But one’s ability to access the outdoors depends on many factors, such as physical ability, mental health, income, access to transportation, family status, race, cultural background, gender, and gender identity.
+The outdoors are for everyone.
+Yet, even as a growing body of medical research shows that spending time in the outdoors is good for our physical, and mental health, some members of our community face barriers to access.
+These barriers can include factors such as physical ability, mental health, income, access to transportation, family status, race, cultural background, gender, and gender identity.

 Moderator Donna Gaukler

 As Director of Missoula Parks and Recreation, Donna has guided the Missoula community in the development and adoption of several land use and management plans, and improvements ranging from neighborhood parks to regional pathways, and conservation lands to water parks.
 Partnerships, empowerment, inclusion, and engagement are what Donna views as the keys to the Department’s success.
 Understanding the benefits Parks and Recreation brings to our individual residents, our community, and our place through stewardship, are critical to maximizing our shared potential.
 Donna notes her passion to be in the area of social science with an emphasis on engaging all populations in healthy lifestyles and outdoor play.
 Through play, we grow.
 In community, we thrive.

 Chris was a Licensed Clinical Social Worker and served as Peer Advocacy Coordinator with Summit Independent Living.
 His prior experience included work in the fields of assistive technology, employment, and as a high school English teacher.
 He enjoyed outdoor recreation his whole life and valued his connection with the outdoors as well as the mental health benefits it provides.
 He believed that time in the outdoors and on trails gives us all opportunities to relate to nature and to each other—experiences that should be accessible by everyone.